 Read => 4, Write => 8, Sync => 16);

 An array can be indexed by such a type.
 Ada does not prescribe the implementation model for arrays indexed by an enumeration type with non-contiguous values.
 Two options exist: Either the array is represented “with holes” and indexed by the values of the enumeration type, or the array is represented contiguously and indexed by the position of the enumeration value rather than the value itself.
-In the former case, the vulnerability described in ISO/IEC TR 24772-1:2019 subclause 6.5 exists only if unsafe programming is applied to access the array or its components outside the protection of the type system.
+In the former case, the vulnerability described in ISO/IEC 24772-1:2019 subclause 6.5 exists only if unsafe programming is applied to access the array or its components outside the protection of the type system.
 Within the type system, the semantics are well defined and safe.
 The vulnerability of unexpected but well-defined program behaviour upon extending an enumeration type exists in Ada.
 In particular, subranges or others choices in aggregates and case statements are susceptible to unintentionally capturing newly added enumeration values.

 6.5.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.5.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.5.5 of ISO/IEC 24772-1:2019.

 For case statements and aggregates, do not use the others choice.